MicrosoftDocs/cloud-adoption-framework/docs/ready/control-mapping/security-control-mapping.md

 #### ALZ-Bicep

-When using the ALZ-Bicep implementation please refer to the article “How does ALZ-Bicep implement Azure Policy” to learn how to create your own policy definitions and assignments.
+When using the ALZ-Bicep implementation refer to the article [How does ALZ-Bicep implement Azure Policy](https://github.com/Azure/ALZ-Bicep/wiki/PolicyDeepDive) to learn how to create your own policy definitions and assignments.

 - [Adding Custom Azure Policy Definitions and Initiatives](https://aka.ms/alz/bicep/custompolicy)
 - [Assigning Azure Policies](https://aka.ms/alz/bicep/assignpolicy)